Introducing Beth Deer, Part 2

 The whole process took about 20 minutes of being completely covered; 10 minutes for the silicone and 10 for the plaster.
 This is where the blind perks come in handy.
 Being able to use my phone without sight is something that I’ve gotten used to over my decade of limited vision.
 So, naturally, I was still able to do all my texting and selfie-taking during the whole process, making it actually quite relaxing.

-Once the plaster had completely hardened, it was time to take the mold of my face off.
+Once the plaster had completely hardened, it was time to take the mould of my face off.
 I could touch the inside of it, but it didn’t really feel like much.
 Only once I came back to the On Scene FX studio one week later was I truly able to experience my face from a whole new perspective.
 Full disclosure, I did do one of the biggest blind misconceptions – I touched a face.
 I think we all know that – as much as movies like to think that blind people touch faces to see what they look like – we don’t.
 Unless it’s a life cast, apparently.

 Touching your own face doesn’t really feel weird because it’s attached to your body.
 So, your brain makes the connection and its no big deal.
 However, when you’re touching your face and it isn’t attached to you – well, it was weird.